-A year ago Keepface raised US$ 300K from a venture capital firm in Dubai and reached 18,000 registered influencer network allowing brands to address to 1.7 billion audience.
+A year ago Keepface raised US$ 300K from a venture capital firm in Dubai and reached 18,000 registered influencer networks allowing brands to address to 1.7 billion audiences.
 Keepface R&D team developed AI-Driven Detection Engine to crawl social media platforms, spot best performing micro-influencers and bring them to the network.
 Keepface has provided influencer services for many international companies, such as P&G, Mondelez, Samsung, Coca-Cola Company, McDonald’s, Danone, PepsiCo., Toyota and hundreds of SMEs and online businesses.

 Keepface market shaper